-A World Health Organization (WHO) report published last week showed more people are falling ill with tuberculosis (TB) in South Africa than previously thought – but also that the country’s treatment success rate for dangerous drug-resistant forms of the disease has improved.
+A World Health Organization (WHO) report published last week showed more people are falling ill with tuberculosis (TB) in South Africa than previously thought, but also that the country’s treatment success rate for dangerous drug-resistant forms of the disease have improved.

 Many possible factors

 According to Dr Helene-Mari van der Westhuizen, Board Chairperson for the advocacy organisation TB Proof, the “alarming rise in TB incidence” could be a result of many other factors.

 The higher numbers could, she says, in fact, reflect “intensified efforts to improve TB diagnosis” using newer tools.